zijie-cai/Gesture-Control-Apple-TV/README.md

 - Back/Exit
 - Control Center
 - Volume Control (Coming soon)

+## 🚀 Future Updates
+Due to the recent tvOS 16 update, I plan on migrating this project to the tvOS platform for seamless integration.
+This will include utilizing tvOS APIs for more accurate control mappings and potentialy coming up with even better gestures for a more user-friendly experience.

 ## 👏 Contributions
 Open to contributions!
 If you have suggestions or improvements, feel free to fork the repo and create a pull request.